How Is Heroin Withdrawal Treated?

 Medications for Heroin Withdrawal

 Withdrawal from heroin is usually treated with one of three medications.
-As stated by the Substance Abuse and Mental Health Services Administration, “It is not recommended that clinicians attempt to manage significant opioid withdrawal symptoms without the effective detoxification agents discussed below.”
+As stated by the Substance Abuse and Mental Health Services Administration, “It is not recommended that clinicians attempt to manage significant opioid withdrawal symptoms without the effective detoxification agents.”

-This is because opioid withdrawal symptoms, especially those associated with heroin abuse, can be extremely painful and uncomfortable.
-The deep muscle and bone pain and the flu-like symptoms often experienced by abusers are among some of the most intense effects.
+This is because opioid withdrawal symptoms, especially those associated with heroin abuse, can be extremely uncomfortable and overwhelming.
+The deep muscle and bone pain and the flu-like symptoms often experienced by abusers are among the most intense symptoms.

 Get Help Today